Schedule Annual Maintenance

 Although radon may be found in any home, it can also be controlled and reduced in any home.
 As important as it is to live in a home with low radon levels, these levels become equally important when buying or selling that home.
 Radon is something that all real estate agents consider -- and so should any homeowner.

-Contact American Waterworks today for more information about radon testing and radon mitigation in Minnesota, Iowa, and Wisconsin.
-American Waterworks is a trusted member of the nationally recognized National Radon Defense network, and they have the training and experience to help lower the radon levels in homes in Rochester, Minneapolis, Saint Paul and surrounding areas.
+Contact American Waterworks today for more information about radon testing and radon mitigation in Minnesota, North Dakota, Iowa, and Wisconsin.
+American Waterworks is a trusted member of the nationally recognized National Radon Defense network, and they have the training and experience to help lower the radon levels in homes in Fargo, Rochester, Minneapolis and surrounding areas.

 There are the slab-on-grade foundations, and then there are the basement or crawl space foundations.
 All can sustain high radon levels and most homes' levels can be significantly reduced with radon mitigation.